Vectorized/solady/docs/tokens/erc20.md

 Returns whether to fix the Permit2 contract's allowance at infinity.
 This value should be kept constant after contract initialization,
-or else the actual allowance values may not match with the {Approval} events.
+or else the actual allowance values may not match with the `Approval` events.
 For best performance, return a compile-time constant for zero-cost abstraction.